0x42697262/obsidian_files/Notes/020 Studies/CMSC 178 Assignment 1.md

 # Exercise 1B – ( 2% ) – Image Contrast Enhancement

 ## 1 Background of the Problem
+The objective of this exercise is to implement a function that improves the contrast of an image using histogram equalization without relying on built-in MATLAB Image Processing Toolbox functions.
+Histogram equalization is a technique used to adjust the contrast of an image by redistributing the pixel values to cover a wider range of intensities.
+This exercise provides an opportunity to develop a deeper understanding of image processing techniques and to gain experience in implementing them using MATLAB.

 ## 2 Procedure
 ### Step 1